aollagnier/CyberAgression-Large/README.md

 Context: This label is used to establish the context within which these messages are situated, particularly as responses in a conversation.
 It provides insights into the surrounding circumstances and helps in better understanding the comments.

+Sentiment: This label is used to establish the emotional tone of a message, categorizing it as positive, negative, or neutral based on the feelings or attitudes expressed.

 Moreover, this resource incorporates annotations contributed by three annotators, facilitating the adoption of computational methodologies aligned with the emerging perspectivist trend in machine learning.
 Each tab within every file corresponds to the annotations provided by an individual annotator.

 2) FORMAT

 Instances are included in CSV format as follows:

-ID	TIME    NAME    TEXT    ROLE    TARGET  HATE    VERBAL_ABUSE    INTENTION   CONTEXT
+ID	TIME    NAME    TEXT    ROLE    TARGET  HATE    VERBAL_ABUSE    INTENTION   CONTEXT   SENTIMENT

 Whenever a label is not given, a value NULL is inserted (e.g. INSTANCE	NOT	NULL	NULL)